VIvianBusacker/KeyHouse/README.md

 - **Enhanced Social Features**: Property "Moments" for renters to share updates or rental experiences.
 - **Roommate Matching**: Find compatible roommates based on preferences and shared housing requirements.
 - **Advanced Payment Plans**: Offer installment options for large rental payments.

-## 🤝 Contributing

-We welcome contributions!
-If you're interested in improving **KeyHouse**, feel free to open a pull request or submit an issue.

 ---

 ## 📄 License